RoyMahlab/GRU-LSTM-FED/README.md

 # GRU-LSTM-FED - Description
 Python implementation for NASDAQ-100 price prediction using FED's assets.

+Project has been done by Roy Mahlab & Tamir Haver.
 ![image](https://user-images.githubusercontent.com/66019798/123539089-ac170280-d740-11eb-8720-c61655529faa.png)

 # Reference
 Based on the work "Predicting Stock Price using LSTM model, PyTorch" by Taron Zakaryan, Paris, Île-de-France, France.

 Project site can be found here: https://www.kaggle.com/taronzakaryan/predicting-stock-price-using-lstm-model-pytorch

+# Tools

+In this project we coded in the python using Jupyter Notebook.

+When runnig the code on Jupyter one should run it cell by cell in the same order as it is brought in our repository.

 # Agenda
 The Federal Reserve System (also known as the Federal Reserve or simply the Fed) is the central banking system of the United States of America.